inclu-cat/SyncPermissions/README.md

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/82203087/153865901-a44ad1ee-45da-40fb-9c16-314444d634a3.png">

 Enter the ID of the file or folder you want to manage in the resource id line. (resource name is optional.)
+You need to be an owner of those files or folders.

 How do you know the ID of a file or folder?
-The ID is a part of the URL when you open the file.
+The ID is a part of the URL when you've opened the file.

 **For example:**
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/82203087/153867848-4a082482-067c-4ce4-addd-04d30062114f.png">